-As a community we are collectively confronted by the ongoing impacts of the COVID-19 pandemic.
-The situation continues to challenge each of us in our daily lives and the lives of many in the global community.
-At ALIVE we are monitoring the situation closely and are following all available advice from Public Health Officials in Ontario, the Public Health Agency of Canada, the CDC, and the World Health Organization.
+Over the last several years we have collectively been confronted by the ongoing impacts of the COVID-19 pandemic.
+The situation has challenged each of us in our daily lives and the lives of many in the global community.
+At ALIVE we have monitored the situation closely and have followed all available advice from Public Health Officials in Ontario, the Public Health Agency of Canada, the CDC, and the World Health Organization.

-As always, if you would like to speak with us directly please do not hesitate to contact us at 416-429-8082 or via email firstname.lastname@example.org.
+As always, if you would like to speak with us directly please do not hesitate to contact us.

 Allergies and Medications